Estimated Net Worth: $16 million

 In addition to running a gaming channel, VanossGaming makes and produces hip-hop tracks under the name Rynx.

-His gaming channel ranks as one of the top-viewed YouTube channels in the United Kingdom, even in the world.
+His gaming channel ranks as one of the top-viewed YouTube channels in the world.

 In 2016, DanTDM published a graphic novel called DanTDM: Trayaurus and the Enchanted Crystal which was on The New York Times bestseller list for 11 straight weeks.